shakes76/PatternAnalysis-2024/recognition/48019022_GNN/README.md

 SGC is efficient and effective for node classification, particularly in scenarios where deeper layers do not significantly improve performance.

-[FORMULA]

-SGC is efficient and effective for node classification, particularly in scenarios where deeper layers do not significantly improve performance.

 ## Training Process
 ### Data Splits
 Before training, the data is prepared using a GNNDataLoader, which takes in numpy data from the file facebook.npz and divides it into three subsets:
 - **80% Training Set**: Used to train the model and update weights.
 - **10% Validation Set**: Used to monitor the model's performance during training in methods to alleviate overfitting.
 - **10% Test Set**: Used to evaluate the final model performance after training.

 The 80/10/10 split ratio is a common practice in machine learning.

 ### Model Initialisation